75 Free Easy Quilt Patterns for Beginners

 - basic sewing supplies (like a sewing machine)

-Free Quilt Patterns for the Beginner Quilter:
+Free Quilt Patterns for Beginners:

 4. Herringbone Quilt Pattern using half-square triangles